 - Free space: To look over the shoulder of the employees like a senior teacher?
 We do not write the year 1955 anymore.
 Too much control creates mistrust and stress.
 The free space can be adapted in the present time also on the free job choice.
 For this, as a manager or team leader, a tremendous amount of trust is demanded, which, however, already pays off in the most successful companies worldwide.
 Good employees will repay trust and freedom with performance.

-- Nutrition: Canteen food, where you can see the mass production directly, fortunately belongs to the past.
-Modern businesses have recognized the importance of good nutrition for their workforce.
-High quality lunch prevents the "performance hole" in the afternoon.
-Free fresh fruit and vegetables as well as sufficient drinks supply should be absolute standard.
-Understandably not possible in any business, but still an emerging trend, is providing a sumptuous buffet in their own office space.
+- Nutrition: Fortunately, canteen food, where you can see mass production, is a thing of the past.
+Modern companies have recognized the importance of good nutrition for their workforce.
+High-quality lunch prevents the “performance gap” in the afternoon.
+Free fresh fruit and vegetables and sufficient drink supplies should be an absolute standard.
+Understandably not possible in every company, but still an emerging trend is to provide a lavish buffet in your own office space.

-- Oases: We spend over half of our lifetime working.
-As mentioned earlier, our digital environment is also causing some of our work to creep into our private lives as well; maybe it's hard to avoid, because we mutate into an "always-on" society.
-The cry for an adequate work-life balance is understandable and in my opinion not necessarily a negative trend of Generation Y. Who works a lot, of course, wants to feel good.
-Unbelievable, therefore, how many office spaces in the Republic still look like better laying batteries.
-For example, retreats, health-oriented workplaces, balancing leisure activities - and working is a completely different experience.
+- Oases: We spend more than half of our life working.
+As mentioned at the beginning, our digital environment also leads to a certain part of our work sneaking into our private lives; it may also be difficult to avoid as we mutate into an “always-on” society.
+The cry for an adequate work-life balance is understandable and, in my opinion, not necessarily a negative trend of generation Y. If you work a lot, you naturally want to feel good.
+It is therefore unbelievable how many office rooms in the republic still look like better batteries.
+For example: places of retreat, health-oriented jobs, balancing leisure activities - and working is a completely different experience.
 Incidentally, this is a necessary key moment: making work an experience.
 A cozy lounge often works wonders.
 Extras, such as a table football game, are always welcome.
-Larger companies sometimes afford showers and bedrooms for their employees.
-There are supposed to be people who work incredibly effectively and with great pleasure at night or achieve luxurious results after power mapping.
+Larger companies sometimes even afford showers and bedrooms for their employees.
+There are supposed to be people who love to work incredibly effectively and lovingly at night or who achieve luxurious results after power napping.

 - Things to do: The famous team events are almost obligatory today - but not negative at all.
 However, they should also be chosen wisely: activities such as high ropes course or whitewater rafting are not only fun, but are also based on mutual support and thus further promote the team spirit.